-One of the unsupported contentions is that it is a variation on cornmudgin.
+Other suggested etymologies are more likely to be found, but are not supported by any evidence.
+One such is that it is a variation on cornmudgin.
 The Middle English muchen means to hoard.
 So a cornmudgin is someone who hoards grain.
 The problem with this explanation is the only known use of cornmudgin is from Philemon Holland’s Livy’s Romane Historie of 1600:

-Unfortunately, for this explanation is that curmudgeon is older than cornmudgin.
-It is more likely that cornmudgin is pun, playing on curmudgeon.
+Since curmudgeon is older than this, it is more likely that cornmudgin is a one-off pun, playing on curmudgeon.

 curmudgeon n.s.
 [It is a vitious manner of pronouncing coeur mechant, Fr. an unknown correspondent.]

 Coeur mechant means bitter or evil heart in French.
-Johnson’s Dictionary is a historically important work, but he got a lot wrong and his etymologies are often particularly suspect.
+Johnson’s dictionary is a landmark lexicographic achievement, but he got a lot wrong and his etymologies are often particularly suspect.
 This one from the unknown correspondent is one such case.
 It is a reasonable guess, but it’s not supported by evidence.

 Johnson’s etymology has also given rise to one of the worst lexicographic howlers in history when in 1775 lexicographer John Ash gave the etymology as “from the French coeur, unknown, and mechant, correspondent.”
 To be fair to Ash, Johnson’s wording is ambiguous, but Ash should have checked the translation.

 Liberman, Anatoly, An Analytic Dictionary of English Etymology, University of Minnesota Press, 2008, s. v. mooch, 162–65.